tranhelen/tranhelen/_posts/2016-10-03-youvegraduated2.md

 You should be looking for a place where you can work on a large *volume* of work with tons of variety under the tutelege of a Senior or Lead Designer.
 This can forever change the direction of your career if you pick wisely.

-You are not in the position to:
+I really want to stress that you are not in the position to:

 - Manage a team
 - Be the lone designer on a team